Facts, Figures & FAQs

 Farming supports local communities – Agriculture generates tax revenues for Monterey County supporting services that enhance everyone’s quality of life.

-Leaf Lettuce, Strawberries, Head Lettuce, Broccoli, Nursery stock, Wine Grapes, Celery, Spinach, Misc.
-Vegetables, and Cauliflower
+Strawberries, Leaf Lettuce, Head Lettuce, Broccoli, Nursery stock, Wine Grapes, Celery, Cauliflower, and Spinach

-- Which corp increased production the most in the past decade?
+- Which crops increased production the most in the past year?

 - How many acres produce crops in Monterey County?

-- How many acres are irrigated using drip irrigation tape?
+- How much of crop production on irrigated lands are using drip irrigation tape?

-105,700 acres utilize water-conserving drip irrigation tape as their main delivery method
+Approx. 60% of crops utilize water-conserving drip irrigation tape as their main delivery method for irrigation

 - How many acres of crop production utilize time clocks to maintain irrigation applications?